homestead

 Printed in the USA.

-• Kitchen Cards
+• Kitchen Cards Set

 On a humid July afternoon, those working in the garden to this day will be refreshed from a tray as seen in the first card.
 After Tasha Tudor bakes a loaf of oatmeal bread, she sets it out to cool before the yellow bread box, as show in the second image.
 The third card showcases an assemblage of kitchen utensils indicating the forthcoming meal.
 4"x 5 1/2" Blank interior.
 9 cards/envelopes, 3 of each image.
 Printed in USA.

-• Lantern Cards by Richard Brown
+• Lantern Card Set by Richard Brown

 This is the last chore of the evening, bringing the pail back from feeding the goats.
 In early spring, the daylight hours are not as long as one needs, thus the lantern.